rpav/c2ffi/README.md

 normally would for C, as well as namespace, classes, methods, and class hierarchy (including base class offsets).

-Template support is limited to *instantiated* templates (including both classes/structs/unions and functions).  `c2ffi` can output a new `.hpp` file using the `-T` parameter with explicit instantiations for those it finds declared but not instantiated.
+Template support is limited to *instantiated* templates (including both classes/structs/unions and functions).  `c2ffi` can inject instantiations using the `-T` parameter for those it finds declared but not instantiated.
 E.g.,

 ```c++
 template<typename T>